-Students must check-in, and NO ONE is permitted to leave until the dance ends, or unless a parent comes in to pick up their child.
+Students must check-in, and NO ONE is permitted to leave until the dance ends or a parent comes in to pick up their child.

 Centerville School dress code and rules of conduct are enforced.

-No tank tops, tube tops, halter tops, any blouse/shirt showing the mid-drift, any pant-style showing any area below the waist, t-shirts referencing profane language/alcohol/drugs.
-Students dressed inappropriately will be asked to leave the dance and their parents called.
+No tank tops, tube tops, halter tops, any blouse/shirt showing the midriff, any pant-style showing any area below the waist, t-shirts referencing profane language/alcohol/drugs.
+Students dressed inappropriately will be asked to leave and their parents called.

 No fighting, rough play, cursing, or disrespectful behavior.

-*NO RESIDENT CARDS ARE SOLD AT THE DANCE.
 Resident cards are not sold at the dance, but can be purchased during Recreation Center hours of operation.
-Parents must accompany their child to verify address when the card is purchased.
-No admittance after 8:30pm.
+Parents must accompany their child to verify the address when the card is purchased.

-This pass will allow you to scan in at the middle school dance and avoid the long entry line.
-Fast Pass Holders will also get a discount on a per dance basis.
+The pre-paid Fast Pass allows you to scan in at the middle school dance and avoid the long check-in line.
+Fast Pass Holders get a discount on a per dance basis.
 Benefits include being able to use the pass as your photo ID.

-A: We require an I.D. as a safety precaution.
-It is to make sure only Centerville students attend the dance.
-We compare the I.D. to the school roster that is provided to us by the three middle schools.
+A: We require an ID as a safety precaution, to make sure only Centerville students attend the dance.
+We compare the ID to the school roster provided to us by the three middle schools.

-A: We require an I.D. from a “trusted source”.
-Examples of this are: yearbook, smile card, rec center pass/fast pass, passport, state/military I.D. or parent/guardian can check them in.
+A: An ID from a “trusted source” is required.
+Examples are: yearbook, smile card, rec center pass/fast pass, passport, state/military ID.
+A parent/guardian also can check them in.
 Basically, something professionally created with the student’s picture and name on it.
-There are probably many more examples of this out there and you can always call and confirm if it is alright to use (937.438.7985).
+There are probably many more examples.
+You can always confirm if an ID can be used by calling Jill Reid at 433-0130.

 Q: Can parents observe or volunteer at the dances?

 A: Yes.
-We invite all parents to come and observe what is taking place at ALL the dances.
-All who want to help and volunteer can call Rec West (937.438.7985) for more information and ask for Jim.
+All parents are invited to come and observe what is taking place at ALL the dances.
+All who want to help and volunteer can contact Jill Reid at 433-0130 or firstname.lastname@example.org.

 Q: I thought the dances were held in the main gym at the Rec Center building?

 A: Not anymore.
-From September 1989 to November 2011, they were held in the main gym at the Rec Center, but we have relocated.
-As of January 2012, the dances are held at the Teen Center building called Rec West.
-It is located behind the Subaru Dealership.
+From September 1989 to November 2011, the dances were held in the main gym at the Rec Center.
+They were relocated in January 2012 to Rec West, located on the recreation campus behind the Subaru Dealership.

 Q: What is the difference between the dances being held in the gym at the main Rec Center and being held at Rec West?
 A dance is a dance, right?

-Q: What if I volunteer and I see something happening that seems to be inappropriate?
+Q: What if I volunteer and see something that seems to be inappropriate?

-A: There are recreation staff and 2-4 security guards at each dance but volunteer parent chaperones are encouraged to join the fun.
-Volunteers are given specific instructions before each dance detailing rules of participation for the students who attend.
-Usually the students at the dances are well behaved but should a problem arise, volunteer chaperones can handle situations as they pertain to the guidelines on your own OR you can ask one of the Rec Center staff to do so for you.
+A: Volunteer parent chaperones are encouraged to join the fun.
+Volunteers are given specific instructions before each dance detailing rules of participation for students.
+Usually the kids are well behaved.
+Should a problem arise, volunteer chaperones can handle situations as they pertain to the guidelines OR ask one of the Rec Center staff to do so.

-Q: What if my question is not answered here on this FAQ?
+Q: What if my question is not answered here?